-An International Symposium on Religious Pluralism, Education and Political Liberties
+An International Symposium and School on Religious Pluralism, Education and Political Liberties

-The impact of the project is potentially very broad and it will come from its unique combination of techniques that will allow for the propagation of its teachings to students and the broader public in the region.
-After the first year, we plan to expand the program to a larger number of participants.
+The project impact comes from its unique combination of techniques that allow for the propagation of its teachings to students and the broader public in the region.

 This project is made possible through the generosity of the Henry Luce Foundation